K1297/Blockwave/README.md

 They can buy and sell tickets using the native tokens of the respective blockchains, such as BIT on Mantle, SHM on Shardeum, and Matic on Polygon.
 With a seamless and secure user experience, Blockwave brings social media and event ticketing to the blockchain.

-## Blockwave Next.js Repository
+## Blockwave Repositories

+Blockwave is a decentralized application whose repositories can be found on GitHub.

-The main repository for Blockwave, which includes the smart contracts, can be found at [https://github.com/aryan877/blockwave](https://github.com/aryan877/blockwave)
+-   The frontend repository includes smart contracts and can be found at [https://github.com/aryan877/blockwave](https://github.com/aryan877/blockwave).

-## Serverless Functions

-The serverless functions for Blockwave can be found in the `/src/pages/api` directory of the frontend repository.
+-   The serverless functions for Blockwave can be found in the `/src/pages/api` directory of the frontend repository, and can be accessed at [api-routes](https://github.com/aryan877/blockwave/tree/main/src/pages/api).

-## Smart Contracts

-The smart contracts for Blockwave can be found in the `/contracts` directory of the frontend repository.
+-   The smart contracts for Blockwave are located in the `/contracts` directory of the frontend repository, and can be accessed at [smart contracts](https://github.com/aryan877/blockwave/tree/main/contracts).

-## Sanity Repository

-The sanity studio repository for Blockwave can be found at [https://github.com/aryan877/blockwave-sanity](https://github.com/aryan877/blockwave-sanity).
+-   The Sanity Studio repository for Blockwave can be found at [blockwave-sanity](https://github.com/aryan877/blockwave-sanity).

 # Features